changla-pass

 Travel Tips for Chang la Pass

-• Dress in Layers: The weather at Chang La Pass is extremely unpredictable.
-It can shift from bright sunshine to snow flurries within minutes, so wear thermals, a fleece or woolen jacket, and a windcheater to stay comfortable.
+• Dress in Layers: The weather may suddenly change from bright and sunny to snow flurries in just a few minutes, and you should be prepared with thermals, a fleece or woolen jacket, and a windcheater.

 • Fuel Up in Karu: There are no fuel stations at or near Chang La, so make sure to top up your tank at Karu village before starting the ascent.